 Lash length and strength

-The average length for upper eyelashes is 7-10 mm, but you are likely to encounter both customers with tiny natural lashes (below 5 mm) and customers who either naturally or more often with the help of a lash serum have 13 mm or even longer natural lashes.
+The average length of upper eyelashes is 7-10 mm.
+Still, you are likely to encounter customers with tiny natural lashes (below 5 mm) and customers who, naturally or more often with the help of a lash serum, have 13 mm or even longer natural lashes.

-Usually, the thinner the lashes, the weaker they are, BUT sometimes looks can be deceiving, and lashes that are not wide in diameter can be quite strong.
+Usually, the thinner the lashes, the weaker they are, BUT sometimes looks can be deceiving, and lashes that are not wide in diameter can be pretty strong.
 It’s not very common, but it does happen.
-It’s important to bear that in mind, for example, when doing lash lifting – some people’s lashes require extra processing times, although they might not seem strong to begin with.
+It’s important to bear that in mind, for example, when doing lash lifting – some people’s lashes require extra processing times, although they might not seem strong initially.

 The lashes in the eye’s inner corner usually are thinner and shorter than in the middle, where they are denser and longer.
-In the eye’s outer corner, the lashes are generally thinner and shorter again but still longer and denser than in the inner corner.
-The strongest lashes are located from approximately the middle to the eye to the outer third:
+The lashes in the eye’s outer corner are generally thinner and shorter again but still longer and denser than in the inner corner.
+The strongest lashes are located from approximately the middle of the eye to the outer third:

 The composition of an eyelash

-Eyelashes consist of proteins which are produced in cells inside the follicle.
+Eyelashes consist of proteins that are produced in cells inside the follicle.
 The lash shaft also begins there.
 This cell maturing process is called keratinization.
 By the time the shaft protrudes from the skin, the cells are completely keratinized.
 Now, the lash only consists of keratinized protein cells which are not living cells.
-Lashes contain approximately 90% keratin and 10% pigment, water and lipids.
+Lashes contain approximately 90% keratin and 10% pigment, water, and lipids.

 The structure of an eyelash

-- Cuticles (‘scale-like’ cells forming the outer layer)
+3. Cuticles (scale-like cells forming the outer layer)

 The coarser-textured cortex encases the medulla to ensure its strength and stability.
-Cortex is the most voluminous part of the lash.
+The cortex is the most voluminous part of the lash.
 Pigmentation of lashes or hair results from melanin deposits in the cortex – the more deposits, the darker the hair.
 Blonde eyelashes are lashes without pigment deposits.

 Cuticle

-- Easy Lift, Adhesive Superdry, regular primers and perming lotion fully open cuticles
+2. Easy Lift, Superdry, regular primers, and perming lotion fully open cuticles

 There is a difference between Caucasian and Asian lash cuticular layers – on average Asian women have 8.0 +/- 1.2 and Caucasian females 6.5 +/- 1.1 layers of lash cuticles.

-Lashes and eyebrows are just like hair in the sense that the more cuticles are closed, the healthier they look.
+Lashes and eyebrows are like hair because the more cuticles are closed, the healthier they look.
 This is because cuticles themselves are see-through – the color you see comes from the cortex’s melanin deposits.
 Think of cuticles as a row of glass panels behind one another.
-If there is distance between the glass panels, you will not see through them that well, but the view becomes very clear when you push these panels tightly together.
+If there is a distance between the glass panels, you will not see through them well, but the view becomes very clear when you push them tightly together.
 It’s the same with cuticles – the tighter the cuticles are closed, the better you can see the melanin inside = lashes and brows look darker and shinier.

 This is one of the working mechanisms of Shine Repair – because it fully closes cuticles and makes lashes and brows look darker even without tinting:

-This Brow Lift was done without tinting, just finished with Shine Repair.
-Using harsh products like old school alcohol-based primers and strong lash lifting products harm cuticles, burning some of them off.
-Burnt cuticles cannot keep moisture inside the lashes so lashes will dry out and become brittle:
+This Brow Lift was done without tinting and finished with Shine Repair.
+Harsh products like old-school alcohol-based primers and strong lash-lifting products harm cuticles, burning some of them off.
+Burnt cuticles cannot keep moisture inside the lashes, so lashes will dry out and become brittle:

-That’s why I recommended that you don’t use harsh primers and lash lift products!
+That’s why I recommend not using harsh primers and lash lift products!

 Bonds that give lashes their strength and elasticity

-Three types of bonds situated in the hair cortex keep the lash together and determine its form.
-Basically, the bonds prevent the lash from falling apart.
-The bonds in a lash are like ladders consisting of two vertical rails and a number of horizontal rungs.
-The rails are polypeptide chains linked to each other by hydrogen bonds, disulfide bonds and salt bonds.
-These chemical ‘ladders’ are in turn twisted into a spiral.
-The figure shows spiral polypeptide chains and the joints of hydrogen, disulfide and salt bonds in them.
+Three types of bonds in the hair cortex keep the lash together and determine its form.
+The bonds prevent the lash from falling apart.
+The bonds in a lash are like ladders consisting of two vertical rails and several horizontal rungs.
+The rails are polypeptide chains linked by hydrogen, disulfide, and salt bonds.
+These chemical ‘ladders’ are, in turn, twisted into a spiral.
+The figure shows spiral polypeptide chains and the joints of hydrogen, disulfide, and salt bonds.

-Hydrogen, disulfide and salt bonds play an important part in wet, thermal and chemical treatment of hair or lashes.
+Hydrogen, disulfide, and salt bonds play an important part in hair or lashes' wet, thermal, and chemical treatment.

-Hydrogen (H) bonds are the most flexible of the three bond types and they are easily broken by water and heat.
+Hydrogen (H) bonds are the most flexible of the three bond types and are easily broken by water and heat.
 Hydrogen bonds are broken during a hair wash, for instance.
-When the hair dries, the bonds are restored again.
+However, when the hair dries, the bonds are restored.
 Here is an example of hydrogen bond manipulation resulting in an altered appearance of the hair: setting your hair in rollers.
 Hair is usually set in rollers while wet.
 The hair is then held in position until it dries.
-As the hair dries, hydrogen re-bonding occurs, but in the new “shape”.
+As the hair dries, hydrogen re-bonding occurs, but in a new "shape."

 Hydrogen (H) bonds are responsible for up to 30% of the strength and up to 50% of its elasticity.
 Salt bonds are physical bonds that provide up to 35 % of the strength of a lash and up to 50% of its elasticity.
-They are easily broken by pH changes in the hair in both acid and alkaline direction.
-Readjusting the hair’s pH will reform and stabilize these bonds.
-Salt bonds are formed when the positive end of an amino chain links to another amino acids negative end.
+They are easily broken by pH changes in the hair in both acid and alkaline directions.
+Readjusting the hair's pH will reform and stabilize these bonds.
+Salt bonds are formed when the positive end of the amino chain links to another amino acid's negative end.

-Disulfide = sulfur = S bonds bind sulfur atoms to two neighboring amino acid (cysteine) atoms.
+Disulfide = sulfur = S bonds bind sulfur atoms to two neighboring amino acids (cysteine) atoms.
 Compared to hydrogen and salt bonds, they occur almost two times less in hair.
 The more disulfide that occurs in the fiber, the curlier the hair.
 Disulfide bonds cannot be modified by water or heat, only chemicals.
-This is the reason why during Lash Lift we focus on the modification of these bonds – these bonds are the strongest and will not lose the new shape in the presence of heat and water.
-Disulfide bonds are softened with curling lotion so that we can give eyelashes a new shape.
-Fixing lotion restores hydrogen and alt bonds and fixes the new shape of the lashes by fixing the new arrangement of their disulfide bonds.
+This is why during a lash lift, we focus on changing these bonds – these bonds are the strongest and will not lose their new shape in the presence of heat and water.
+Disulfide bonds are softened with curling lotion to give eyelashes a new form.
+Fixing lotion restores hydrogen and alt bonds and fixes the lashes' new shape by fixing the disulfide bonds' new arrangement.

 Lash growth

-Eyelash cells develop in the lash follicles located in the dermis of the skin.
-The cells split (lash growth phase) and then die, piling on top of each other, and thus “grow out” of the skin.
-The eyelash visible to the eye is already dead and keratinized.
+Eyelash cells develop in the lash follicles in the dermis of the skin.
+The cells split (lash growth phase) and then die, piling on each other, thus "growing out" of the skin.
+As a result, the visible eyelash is already dead and keratinized.
 That is why eyelash serums must be applied close to the eyelid since feeding the dead (protruding) part is futile.

 Lash growth is affected by many factors, such as :

-- medication (thyroid abnormalities have been found to strongly associate with hair growth)
+• medication (thyroid abnormalities have been found to associate with hair growth strongly)

 Lashes are not only hormone-dependent structures, but they also produce a variety of hormones acting in:

-- or intracrine (a hormone that acts inside a cell, regulating intracellular events) manner therefore causing changes directly in the skin and hair biology.
+3. Or intracrine (a hormone that acts inside a cell, regulating intracellular events) manner, therefore, causing changes directly in the skin and hair biology.

 Hair growth during pregnancy

-If you have had children or pregnant customers, you have probably noticed a change in their lash retention and overall lash health.
-These are both affected by the changing hormones in women’s bodies during pregnancy and breastfeeding and also the extra folates they take.
+If you have had children or pregnant customers, you have probably noticed a change in their lash retention and health.
+These are both affected by the changing hormones in women’s bodies during pregnancy and breastfeeding and the extra folates they take.

-Folates are responsible for stimulating hair follicle cells’ rebuilding, preventing hair from falling out, and regulating sebum glands functioning.
-Here are some great folate sources: kale, asparagus, white beans, Brussel sprouts, green peas, beets, cod, halibut, eggs, and poultry liver.
+Folates stimulate hair follicle cells’ rebuilding, prevent hair from falling out, and regulate sebum glands functioning.
+Here are some great folate sources: kale, asparagus, white beans, Brussels sprouts, green peas, beets, cod, halibut, eggs, and poultry liver.

 Thyroid abnormalities

 The thyroid hormone influences the activity of all cells in humans.
-It is therefore not unexpected that hair follicle activity is affected by hypothyroidism or hyperthyroidism.
-Hypothyroidism causes hair to become dull, brittle, and coarse with a reduced diameter as well as areas with hair loss.
-Hyperthyroidism can cause hair to break off and to become shorter; it can also cause Alopecia.
+It is, therefore, not unexpected that hair follicle activity is affected by hypothyroidism or hyperthyroidism.
+Hypothyroidism causes hair to become dull, brittle, and coarse with a reduced diameter and areas with hair loss.
+Hyperthyroidism can cause hair to break off and become shorter and cause Alopecia.

-It has also been found that skin thickness contributes positively to vitamin D status, so using medication that causes thinning of the skin will also decrease vitamin D status.
-Also, age plays a part because aging reduces skin’s efficiency in vitamin D synthesis.
+It has also been found that skin thickness contributes positively to vitamin D status, so using medication that causes skin thinning will also decrease vitamin D status.
+Also, age plays a part because aging reduces the skin’s efficiency in vitamin D synthesis.

 Lash shedding

-Lash growth cycles are affected by many factors, and changes in those can trigger a change in the lash growth cycle.
-The most significant annual shift in lash growth cycles is spring/fall lash shedding, which has been subjected to many lash industry discussions.
+Lash growth cycles are affected by many factors, and changes in those can trigger a difference in the lash growth cycle.
+The most significant annual shift in lash growth cycles is spring/fall lash shedding, which is subjected to many lash industry discussions.

-When we enter the cold season, there is not as much Sun as in the summer, so vitamin D levels drop significantly in our bodies.
-Vitamin D deficiency can lead to hair loss as sunlight is the primary determinant of our bodies’ vitamin D status.
-This is much more noticeable in areas where the changes in seasons are more significant, so the latitude where you live plays a big part in whether you are likely to encounter these seasonal changes or not.
-This is very important to remember because if you live in an area with lots of Sun throughout the year you are not likely to notice a significant change in your customers’ lash cycle.
+When we enter the cold season, there is not as much Sun as in the summer, so our bodies' vitamin D levels drop significantly.
+Vitamin D deficiency can lead to hair loss as sunlight is the primary determinant of our bodies' vitamin D status.
+This is much more noticeable in areas where the changes in seasons are more significant, so the latitude where you live plays a big part in whether you will encounter these changes.
+This is important to remember because if you live in an area with lots of Sun throughout the year, you will not likely notice a significant difference in your customers' lash cycle.

-If you look at the location of lash artists who argue against seasonal shedding, you will see that the majority live in sunny areas.
-Since they haven’t encountered these changes, they believe that it does not exist.
+Looking at the location of lash artists who argue against seasonal shedding, you will see that most live in sunny areas.
+Since they have yet to encounter these changes, they believe it does not exist.

 For example, where I live – in Tallinn, Estonia (59.4370° N) doctors recommend taking high levels of extra vitamin D from September to April due to the lack of sunshine and, therefore, vitamin D levels in our bodies.

 It does not affect everyone, though, and researchers will surely do more studies on hair growth and shedding.
-When you start Googling the subject, you will find that usually, „more research is needed” is said about this matter.
-It does NOT mean that these seasonal changes are a hoax; it just means that researchers find that they need to do more studies on this to confirm their findings.
-Doing studies on women is very expensive due to their hormonal changes, so usually, unfortunately, men are preferred for these studies.
+When you start Googling the subject, you will find that "more research is needed" is usually said about this matter.
+It does NOT mean that these seasonal changes are a hoax; it just means that researchers need to do more studies to confirm their findings.
+Doing studies on women is very expensive due to hormonal changes, so men are usually generally preferred.

-How to tell the difference between bad retention and lash shedding?
+How to tell the difference between lousy retention and lash shedding?

-It is not very difficult to tell the difference.
+It is relatively easy to tell the difference.
 You can recognize that lashes are going through a transition by the following telltale signs:

 Special thanks to Crystal from Rebel Lash & Beauty for helping me gather information on this topic.